Arnab417/usb-keylogger/README.md

 OR use the command:
 taskkill /IM keylogger.exe /F

+Also any inputs of advancements are seriously appreciated

 ⚠️ Windows Defender & Antivirus Detection
 🚨 Important: If you compile it to an EXE, Windows Defender may detect and remove it.